astronomer/docs/software_versioned_docs/terraform-provider-get-started.md

 ---
-title: 'Get started with the Astro Terraform Provider'
+title: 'Get started with Astro Terraform Provider'
 sidebar_label: 'Get Started'
 id: terraform-provider-get-started
 description: Get started using the Astro Terraform Provider to work with your Astro implementations.
 ---

-To use the Astro Terraform Provider with you
+To use Terraform with Astro, you must set up authorize the Astro Terraform Provider to access and modify your Astro Organization resources.
+Then, you can programattically update your Astro Organization using Terraform files.

 ## Prerequisites